-Applicant did not submit any documentation to support his denials to the SOR debts.
+Applicant did not submit any documentation to support any mitigation for the SOR debts.
 He did not submit a response to the FORM.
-There is no information in the record as to how Applicant developed the state and Federal tax liens, and if he has a plan to resolve them.
+There is no information in the record as to how Applicant developed the debts or a nexus between the unemployment and the substantial delinquencies.
+Some debts predate the unemployment.
+He offered no real plan as to how he would address the delinquent debts.
 Applicant did not meet his burden of proof in this case to mitigate the security concerns under the financial considerations guideline.